jpf/terraform-provider-okta/README.md

 $ make test
 ```

-In order to run the full suite of Acceptance tests, run `make testacc`.
+In order to run the full suite of acceptance tests, run `make testacc`.

 *Note:* Acceptance tests create real resources, and often cost money to run.